-Working remotely from my home office in suburban Minneapolis, MN, I partner with designers and agencies to provide front-end web development and Craft CMS integration.
+Working remotely from my home office in suburban Minneapolis, MN, I partnered with designers and agencies to provide front-end web development and Craft CMS integration.

-Self-employed and well-versed in many forms of abbreviational geekery, I've been writing HTML for over 15 years.
+Self-employed and well-versed in many forms of geekery, I've been writing HTML for over 25 years.
 A proponent of content strategy and outstanding user experience, I groove on all things well-designed.

-Most of my day to day work is spent in the front-end (HTML5/CSS3/jQuery) and CMS implementation (new projects with Craft CMS / legacy support of ExpressionEngine), but I understand relational databases, know my way around WHM/cPanel, can wrangle mod_rewrite, have authored many a primitive CRUD in the LAMP stack, setup a few droplets on DigitalOcean, yadda yadda yadda.
+Most of my day to day work was spent on the front-end (HTML5/CSS3/jQuery) and CMS implementation (new projects with Craft CMS / legacy support of ExpressionEngine), but I understand relational databases, know my way around WHM/cPanel, can wrangle mod_rewrite, have authored many a primitive CRUD in the LAMP stack, setup a few droplets on DigitalOcean, worked extensively with FlightAware, Flickr, and Twilio's APIs, yadda yadda yadda.

 I was born in Minneapolis, grew up in Northfield, MN, and dreamt about becoming a meteorologist at the University of Oklahoma.
 After the mathematical demands of junior year atmospheric physics proved insurmountable, I ended up graduating with a BS in Geography.
-Having been employed more or less as a student web developer for my entire time at OU, I applied (and was hired) to be a real one before graduating and moving back to the Upper Midwest in 2008.
-After five years in a small web development shop and the birth of Kid 2, I jumped into the world of self-employment, and have been doing that ever since.
+Having been employed more or less as a student web developer for my entire time at OU, I started full time when I graduated and moved back to the Upper Midwest in 2008.
+After five years in a small web development shop and the birth of Kid 2, I jumped into the world of self-employment and have been doing that ever since.

 July 2013 - Present; Burnsville, MN